wabel4012-lgtm/wabel4012/README.md

 # Hi, I'm Wycliffe Abel

-I specialize in AI data annotation, response evaluation, and quality assurance.
+I specialize in AI data annotation, response evaluation and quality assurance.

 I work on tasks such as:
 - Labeling and structuring data for AI systems